+The Center for Digital Humanities (CDH) is an interdisciplinary research center that brings together researchers, students, teachers and software developers to engage in technical and scholarly innovation.
 The CDH helps foster a vibrant digital humanities community among Princeton’s graduate students.
-We train graduate students in innovative computational analysis, research, and project management skills, and offer unparalleled opportunities for scholarly and professional growth.
-We offer:
+We train graduate students in innovative computational analysis, research, and project management skills, and offer opportunities for scholarly and professional growth.

 Professional Development and Employment

 The CDH works closely with campus partners like the Graduate School, the Center for Career Development, and the McGraw Center for Teaching and Learning to offer events and workshops specifically for graduate students.

 We have an extensive training program for DH Project Managers, who are funded through the project management fellowship and who work closely with faculty and CDH staff to manage and coordinate the work of sponsored project teams.We gladly accept University Administrative Fellows.

 Additionally, the CDH hires graduate students for part-time positions.
 Graduate Assistants are DH apprentices who assist with the ins and outs of running a busy DH center.
 See our list of open positions.